Fleury Logo

 Tête d’homme | 1924

-Exclusively for FAB Paris art fair, A&R Fleury gallery is exhibiting on its booth an exceptional sculpture by Ossip Zadkine.
-The work is presented to echo the exhibition “Modigliani / Zadkine, une amitié interrompue” currently on show at the Musée Zadkine.
+A&R Fleury gallery presents an exceptional sculpture by Ossip Zadkine.
+The work was presented to echo the exhibition “Modigliani / Zadkine, une amitié interrompue”, on show at the Musée Zadkine.

 Produced some time after Modigliani’s death, the sculpture evokes the deep friendship between the two artists and their shared influences, while also bearing witness to the genius of Ossip Zadkine, who left his mark on the École de Paris and the history of modern art.